 It’s good to know that all types of headphones can provide some levels of noise reduction.
 This is made possible by the materials used in making them.
 The materials block most of the sound waves, especially the ones at higher frequencies.

 The most popular passive headphones are the circum-aural types that are designed to maximize noise-filtering properties.
 These pieces are packed with high-density foam that reduces the noise by up to 20 decibels.

-While the headphones do their bit of reducing the amount of noise that you are exposed to, they aren’t too effective as most engines create up to 80 dB on noise.
+While the headphones do their bit of reducing the amount of noise you are exposed to, they aren’t too effective as most engines create up to 80 dB of noise.
 Due to the limitations that come with passive headphones, active noise-canceling headphones come into play.

 Active headphones create a barrier that blocks high-frequency sound waves.
 The pieces also add an extra level of noise reduction by erasing low-frequency sound waves.
 They do this by creating their own sound waves that mimic the incoming noise.